 Home » Infographic » Quels sont les produits utilisés lors des injections esthétiques ?

-Medical procedures for aesthetic purposes rely on a range of carefully selected injectable products, whose role is to act directly at the level of the dermis and subcutaneous tissue, targeting well-defined objectives : wrinkle filling, volume restoration, skin quality improvement, or even prevention of skin aging.
+Aesthetic-oriented medical procedures rely on a range of carefully selected injectable products, whose role is to act directly on the dermis and subcutaneous tissue to meet well-defined objectives : filling wrinkles, restoring volume, improving skin quality, or preventing skin aging.

-These substances are neither interchangeable nor generic : each has distinct biochemical properties, indications, injection protocols, and durations of action, requiring the physician to have in-depth knowledge of their in vivo behavior.
+These substances are neither interchangeable nor generic : each has distinct biochemical properties, indications, injection protocols, and durations of action, requiring the doctor to have an in-depth knowledge of their behavior in vivo.

-This article provides a comprehensive and rigorous overview of the main categories of products used for aesthetic injections, as well as their specific characteristics.
+This article offers a comprehensive and rigorous overview of the main categories of products used for aesthetic injections, as well as their specificities.

 Hyaluronic acid is indicated for :